c42f/c42f.github.io/content/blog/4-windows-development-vm.md

 Date: 2018-11-08
 Summary: Running windows in KVM to develop code from the comfort of your linux host

+I love Linux as an operating system for software development.
+It has a powerful set of flexible tools for creating, analyzing and building source code and binaries.
+The unix philosophy means that a quick script can *compose* the tools together to generate a [*cartesian product*](https://en.wikipedia.org/wiki/Cartesian_product) of functionality.
+That is, the number of distinct uses for your toolset grows exponentially rather than linearly with the number of tools.
+It's great.
-Although I prefer Linux as a development environment I've sometimes got to develop programs on Windows to support users of my open source work or to interface with proprietary hardware and software.
-For example, I've recently been developing custom pulse programs to run on MRI scanners using the Siemens IDEA development environment, and this is restricted to various old versions of Windows.

-To make the development experience less painful, I've set up various versions of Linux and Windows in virtual machines running under the [KVM hypervisor](https://en.wikipedia.org/wiki/Kernel-based_Virtual_Machine).
+However, sometimes I've got to develop programs for Windows — either to support users of my open source work or to interface with proprietary hardware and software.
+Windows has great developer tools too, but their flavour is generally less composable and more monolithic.
+To have access to a handy range of operating systems without rebooting, I've recently set up Windows in a virtual machine running under the
-This means I'm able to do my main development on linux and also have access to a handy range of operating systems, all without ever rebooting the host system.
+[KVM hypervisor](https://en.wikipedia.org/wiki/Kernel-based_Virtual_Machine).

 The following are some notes on how I set this up with KVM and libvirt (with QEMU backend), and got a productive windows guest development environment running.
 It's important to have good clipboard integration, file sharing, etc to make working between systems fairly seamless.
+I originally chose KVM because of the potential to do GPU passthrough though this turned out to be rather difficult on a laptop.

+### The host environment

 I'm running Ubuntu 18.04 as the host system, but the setup should apply to most linux distributions.
-The physical hardware is a 2018 Dell XPS 15 9560 laptop which has the Intel VT-x hardware virtualization support (`grep --color vmx /proc/cpuinfo`).
+The physical hardware is a 2018 Dell XPS 15 9560 laptop which has Intel VT-x hardware virtualization support (`grep --color vmx /proc/cpuinfo`).
 It's got the usual Intel graphics, as well as a discrete NVidia GTX 1050 GPU, currently disabled to avoid the extra power draw.
-I originally chose KVM because of the potential to do GPU passthrough though this turned out to be rather difficult on a laptop.
-My experience has been that KVM with virt-manager is less beginner friendly but cleaner overall than using VirtualBox for the same thing.

-## Hardware setup using virt-manager
+## Virtual hardware setup using virt-manager

 Firstly, install the `virt-manager` package which provides a GUI which will let you configure VM hardware interactively, gives a list of VMs and a graphical